 The MSB Technology Center offers support services for a number of different network and internet access systems.
 In the Hariri Building there are 1 Gb Ethernet ports and wireless networks.
 Georgetown also offers a number of file storage options on both our own network and in the cloud.
-MSBTC supports connections to all these network systems for Windows-based and Mac-OS personal computers.
+MSBTC supports connections to all these network systems for Windows-based and Mac OS personal computers.

 All MSB students, faculty and staff have separate login procedures for network services provided only to MSB users.
 These services are in addition to the university-wide services such as Blackboard and MyAccess.

-Georgetown UIS is responsible for the support of other Georgetown services such as Blackboard, MyAccess, Google Apps, and SaxaNet.
+Georgetown UIS is responsible for the support of other Georgetown services such as Canvas, MyAccess, Google Apps, and SaxaNet.
 These services can be accessed with your NetID and your UIS password.
 If you need to change your UIS password, click here and login with your present UIS account information.
 If you do not know your NetID or NetID password, you MUST contact UIS at 202-687-4949 to have it reset.

-The McDonough School of Business maintains a directory independent of the NetID system in order to provide MSB-specific services to only MSB users.
+The McDonough School of Business maintains a directory independent of the NetID system in order to provide MSB-specific services to MSB users.
 The username is the same as your NetID.
 However, the password is not synchronized with your NetID password and must be set independently.
 To set up your password, click here.

 (*Note: Your default password is a lowercase "gu" + the last 6 digits of your UID.
 All new passwords must be 8-12 characters long and include at least one uppercase letter, number, and special character.)